-A divorce in Albany, GA, can be prolonged if either party makes these common mistakes that can extend their case.
+A divorce in Columbus, GA, can be prolonged if either party makes these common mistakes that can extend their case.
 Unnecessary complications prolong the case, making it costly and time-consuming.
 Moreover, myths related to divorce also contribute to disruptions in divorce cases.

 1. Secretly Planning a Divorce:

 Both individuals need to be on the same page regarding what is going on.
 This should not be a secretive process on behalf of one spouse.
-They should discuss their intentions and plans before going forward with a divorce in Albany.
+They should discuss their intentions and plans before going forward with a divorce in Columbus.

 2. Giving Too Much Time to Your Spouse to Accept the Decision:

 You should tell your spouse your intentions directly and honestly.
 The longer you wait for them to accept the situation, the more prolonged the whole process will become.

 3. Abusing, Blaming, and Ending Things on a Bad Note:

 There is no point in using harsh words or actions when ending a relationship, especially if you have children.
 You might feel better by confessing about your past mistakes.
 However, the reaction of your spouse may complicate things in the future.